-The C Compiler task provides an interface to the target-specific compiler that is called by the Builder.
+The C Compiler task (jamaicacc) provides an interface to the target-specific compiler that is called by the Builder.

 Attribute Description Required

 configu- Jamaica configuration file from which No (defaults to the

 ration default settings are taken.
 Jamaica configura-

 tion file of the tar-

 get platform given

 via the target at-

 tribute.)

 target Platform for which to compile.
 No (default: host

 platform)

 source C source file Yes, unless given as

 nested elements

-output Output file No (default: derived from source)
+output Output file No (default: derived

+from source)

 defines Comma separated list of macros.
 These No (default: setting

-are set to the compiler's default (usually from the configura-
+are set to the compiler's default (usu- from the configura-

-1).
-Providing definitions for macros is tion file)
+ally 1).
+See also the nested elements tion file)

-not supported.
+<define> and <defines>.</defines></define>

 include- Search path for header files.
 No (default: setting

 path from the configura-

 tion file)